21.4.07

 Alters Stability Score by -7%

-“Stability is another word for stagnation and rigidity.
+"Stability is another word for stagnation and rigidity.
 In such an environment power accumulates and oppression becomes the norm.
 Change must be constant and vigorous.
-If ever you see complacency or conformity you must disrupt it.”
+If ever you see complacency or conformity you must challenge it."

 Alters Stability Score by -14%